z25/BgeHttpServer/README.md

 ### 3.1 Starting the server ###

-An example can be started by loading the example.blend file in Blender:
+An example can be started by loading the example.blend file in Blender.

-    blender example-sphere-with-debug-mode.blend

 Choose **Start Game Engine** from the **Game** menu.
 The following will appear on the command line: